 Its salt tolerance is outstanding and, in climates that have light freezes, the plant will die back but regrow in spring.
 Perennial peanut plants for ground coverage grow together quickly to form a 6 inch (15 cm.) tall mat of attractive leaves and flowers.

 Although no nuts are produced, the plant does secure nitrogen, and its rhizomes make it easy to start more plants if necessary.

 Perennial peanuts prefer light sandy soil.
 In areas where the soil is heavy, mix in generous amounts of compost to loosen and add some grit to increase drainage.

 Plant in full sun to partial shade.
 It is recommended that planting occurs when dormant in winter.

 Keep the plants evenly moist and mow when the height becomes a nuisance.
-The plants can be mowed every 3 to 4 weeks.
+The plants can be mowed every three to four weeks.
 Mow to a height of 3 to 4 inches (8-10 cm.).

-The plants do not need nitrogen fertilizer, as they secure their own.
-Use perennial peanuts on berms, paths, lawns, medians and anywhere else you desire an easy sod-less groundcover.
+The plants do not need nitrogen fertilizer, since they secure their own.
+Use perennial peanuts on berms, paths, lawns, medians, and anywhere else you desire an easy sod-less groundcover.